-Being educated in many different genres (western classical music, jazz, Swedish traditional music, oriental music, balkan music and other) makes her a versatile musician adaptable in different contexts.
+Being educated in many different genres (western classical music, jazz, Swedish traditional music, oriental music, Balkan music and other) makes her a versatile musician adaptable in different contexts.

 In 2017 her band 13th Dimension won in open call of Czech Music Crossroads, the biggest world music showcase and conference in Czech Republic.

-The longing for making music “out of the box”, whithout borders and musts brought her to study at the World Music Programme at the Academy of Music and Drama in Gothenburg (Sweden), where she graduated in 2017.
+Žofie was born in Prague (Czech Republic) and she started with playing classical music as a child.
+However classical music has never been “the genre of her heart” (even if it remains a remarkable influence in her playing and composition style).
+The longing for making music “out of the box”, without borders and musts brought her to study at the World Music programme at the Academy of Music and Drama in Gothenburg (Sweden), where she graduated in 2017.
 There she developed as an independent artist and collected many experiences and knowledge that became her huge inspiration for composition – Nordic folk music and Middle Eastern music.